 - Learning about a customer and their problems works better as a quick and casual chat than a long, formal meeting.

-- Give as little information as possible about your idea while still nudging the discussion in a useful direction.
+- Rule of thumb: Give as little information as possible about your idea while still nudging the discussion in a useful direction.

 - A meeting has succeeded when it ends with a commitment to advance to the next step.